- Core Faculty

 Welch Center for Prevention, Epidemiology, and Clinical Research

 Division of Hematology, Johns Hopkins School of Medicine

-Dr. Haywood’s professional activities include involvement in sickle cell initiatives at the state and federal level.
+Dr. Haywood’s professional activities included involvement in sickle cell initiatives at the state and federal level.
 Dr. Haywood serves on Maryland’s Statewide Steering Committee on Services for Adults with Sickle Cell Disease.
-At the federal level, Dr. Haywood serves on a National Human Genome Research Institute sponsored working group charged with examining the evidence regarding the clinical implications of sickle cell carrier status.
-Dr. Haywood also serves as a member of the oversight steering committee for the Health Resources and Services Administration’s Sickle Cell Disease Treatment Demonstration Program.
+At the federal level, Dr. Haywood served on a National Human Genome Research Institute sponsored working group charged with examining the evidence regarding the clinical implications of sickle cell carrier status.
+Dr. Haywood also served as a member of the oversight steering committee for the Health Resources and Services Administration’s Sickle Cell Disease Treatment Demonstration Program.

 Dr. Haywood received his doctorate in bioethics and health policy from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Haywood received his undergraduate degree in religious studies (1999), and his master’s degree in bioethics (2003), from the University of Virginia.

 - Articulation of African American perspectives in bioethics

 - Ph.D., Bioethics and Health Policy, Johns Hopkins Bloomberg School of Public Health

 1. Bediako, S. M., Lanzkron, S., Diener-West, M., Onojobi, G., Beach, M. C., & Haywood, C. (2014).
 The Measure of Sickle Cell Stigma: Initial findings from the Improving Patient Outcomes through Respect and Trust study.
 Journal of health psychology, 1359105314539530.